Ultimate One Week Italy Itinerary for First Timers

 Another tip for train travel in Italy is to always buy your long-distance train tickets online as soon as you know your travel dates!
 This way, you can purchase a Frecciarossa ticket (the faster kind of ticket) before the price gets too high closer to the travel date.
 If you are riding regional trains (which work fine for shorter distances), just buy them at the station on the day of, so you have flexibility in case plans change.

 In this one week itinerary, I include all the details and prices for each time you’ll use public transport to move around Italy.
 I’ve got you covered!
+And if you still have any questions, feel free to book a call with me, and we can work on your Italy itinerary together.

 AND NOW, LET’S GET TO THE ACTUAL ITINERARY ITSELF